bugzilla/bugzilla.github.io/contributing/funding.md

 to work around 20 hours per per week on Bugzilla on whatever needs doing, and not just one-off projects.
-To do this, we anticipate needing about $4000 per month in recurring donations. <b>Until this goal is met, the balance will be contributed to the general project fund each month.</b> Once the permanant developer goal is hit, then a developer will be hired, instead.</p>
+To do this, we anticipate needing about $4000 per month in recurring donations. <b>Until this goal is met, the balance will be contributed to the general project fund each month (see below).</b> Once the permanant developer goal is hit, then a permanent developer will be hired, instead.</p>

 <p>Single-month recurring donations exceeding the below necessary expenses:</p>